codereader/DarkRadiant_WinDeps/readme.txt

 == Notes about this folder ==

-The winbuild folder contains all the sources needed to build the Win32/Win64 dependency binaries, like gtkmm, gtkglextmm, etc.
+The winbuild folder contains all the sources needed to build the Win32/Win64 dependency binaries.

-There is a solution file for VC++ 2010 and another for VC++ 2012 which contains all the projects needed to build the GTK+ stack from scratch, they are called msvc2010/darkradiant_windeps.sln and msvc2012/darkradiant_windeps.sln:
+There is a solution file for VC++ 2012 and another for VC++ 2013 called msvc2012/darkradiant_windeps.sln and msvc2013/darkradiant_windeps.sln, respectively.

+	Visual Studio 2013: msvc2013/darkradiant_windeps.sln
 	Visual Studio 2012: msvc2012/darkradiant_windeps.sln
-	Visual Studio 2010: msvc2010/darkradiant_windeps.sln

 The solutions work best when the winbuild folder is checked out as subfolder to the trunk/darkradiant working copy, next to your w32deps/w64deps directories, as indicated on the wiki: